AragakiEn/aragakien.github.io/_pages/bio.md

 and
 (iii) the application of asset pricing methods in scenarios where the dataset is complex and contains a large number of variables.
 Overall, as Finance is about resolving uncertainties through scientific tools and data, my background naturally aligns with the goals of improving decision-making and evaluating policy impacts.

-I am currently on the job market, actively seeking opportunities where I can contribute through my quantitative skills and real-world research experience.
+I am currently on the job market, actively seeking opportunities where I can contribute through my quantitative skills and real-life research experience.